 • Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 (Phil.
 2:3).

 • The following advice comes from the excellent book, When Bad Things Happen to Good Marriages -written by Drs.
 Les and Leslie Parrott (published by Zondervan Publishing).
-This is advice for spouses whose marriages have been jolted by an extra-marital affair.
 The first is:

 To the spouse who had the affair: